Rajnandini3847/IIT-Roorkee/readme.md

 2. **WordMaster**: Another word-learning app with a focus on vocabulary building and language enhancement.

 # Why this
 Comprehensive Word Information: Woddy provides users with comprehensive word information, including syllables, pronunciation, synonyms, parts of speech, types of nouns, and usage examples.
-This depth of detail sets Woddy apart, offering users a richer learning experience compared to competitors.
+This depth of detail sets Woddy apart, offering users a richer learning experience compared to competitors in the market.

 ### Future Scope & limitations
 Due to the restrictions of using the given structure only in the fetch AI problem statement, it is needed to keep up with the labled stucture and not integrate any GUI in the product for the evaluation.